EileenJuergens/DogsAPI/README.md

 ## 4. Comments

 ### 4.1.
 Decisions
-In this challenge I went for the development of the app for React and Redux, because this is not just Strands favourite library or framework, but as well mine.
+In this challenge I went for the development of the app for React and Redux, because this is not just your favourite library or framework, but as well mine.

 I started with a simple React app and the use of the React Hook useState(), to ensure that the fetch request to the API works correctly.